eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.access.columngrand.md

 This tutorial discusses roles with ColumnGrant.

-roleAll    role: use TableGrant access all; (access all database all tables all columns) roleNone   role: use TableGrant access none; (no access to database columns)
+roleAll    role: use TableGrant access all; (access all database all tables all columns)<br />
+roleNone   role: use TableGrant access none; (no access to database columns)<br />

 ## Database Schema

-The Database Schema contains the Fact table with two columns: KEY and VALUE.
-The KEY column is used as the discriminator in the the Level and Hierarchy definitions.
+The Database Schema contains the `Fact` table with two columns: `KEY` and `VALUE`.
+The `KEY` column is used as the discriminator in the the Level and Hierarchy definitions.

 ```xml